-To influence change, we engage with HKSAR Government Departments, United Nations agencies, academics, consulates and key local and international stakeholders to ensure policies and practices do not actively exclude or omit to protect the children and mothers we serve.
+With the number of FDWs projected to increase to 600,000 by 2047 to support an ageing population, the problems we see at PathFinders will also likely increase without systemic and policy change.
+To influence this change, PathFinders engages with the HKSAR Government, United Nations agencies, academics, consulates and key local and international stakeholders to ensure policies and practices do not actively exclude or omit to protect the children and mothers we serve.

-PathFinders has been dealing with a number of cases where mothers are unable, for various reasons, to care for their children; who then have to be placed in the care system.
-Once in the system, these children are often stuck in institutional or foster care with no permancy plan to secure their long-term future.
+Social Welfare Department PathFinders has been dealing with cases where mothers are unable, for various reasons, to care for their children; who then have to be placed in the care system.

-To support the mothers and children who are swept up in this process, we are strengthening our collaboration with key strategic partners, like the UN Refugee Agency (UNHCR) and multiple HK-based NGO partners, to identify and assist these mothers and children while they remain in HK.
-In addition, with the International Organization for Migration (IOM) and NGO partners in Indonesia and the Philippines, we are expanding the assistance and services available to mothers and children upon their return home, such as temporary accommodation and family mediation.
+Immigration Department & Consulates PathFinders collaborates with the UN Refugee Agency (UNHCR), consulates, and multiple Hong Kong-based NGO partners to identify and assist asylum-seeking mothers and children while they remain in Hong Kong.
+In addition, with NGO partners in Indonesia and the Philippines, PathFinders is expanding the assistance available to them upon their return home.